 Omega fatty acids are integral parts of our diet, yet they happen to be temperamental nutrients.
 Too little or too much can “contribute to a number of chronic diseases.”
 So, it’s important to hit that goldilocks perfection!

-There are three main types of omega fatty acids: omega-3 fatty acids, — polyunsaturated fatty acids including Eicosapentaenoic acid (EPA), Docosahexaenoic acid (DHA), Alpha-linolenic acid (ALA) which the human body can’t make and has to source from diet — omega-6 fatty acids, — also polyunsaturated fatty acids sourced from diet alone, yet with a slightly different chemical design — and the less commonly known omega-9 fatty acids — these are “non-essential” monounsaturated fatty acids, meaning the body can produce these and they happen to be “the most abundant fats in most cells in the body.”
+There are three main types of omega fatty acids: omega-3 fatty acids, — polyunsaturated fatty acids, including Eicosapentaenoic acid (EPA), Docosahexaenoic acid (DHA), Alpha-linolenic acid (ALA), which the human body can’t make and has to source from diet — omega-6 fatty acids, — also polyunsaturated fatty acids sourced from diet alone, yet with a slightly different chemical design — and the less commonly known omega-9 fatty acids — these are “non-essential” monounsaturated fatty acids, meaning the body can produce these and they happen to be “the most abundant fats in most cells in the body.”

-Omega fatty acids have been connected with improved heart health, better mental health, promotion of bone health, decrease the risk of dementia, and are known inflammation fighters.
+Omega fatty acids have been connected with improved heart health, better mental health, promotion of bone health, decreased the risk of dementia, and are known inflammation fighters.
 On top of that, omega fatty acids have been “found to slow down the progression of Macular Degeneration (AMD) — a condition that leads to poor vision,” as well as a reduced “risk of Alzheimer’s disease.”

 When it comes to the omega-3 fatty acids, the Department of Health and Human Services recommends a “minimum of 250–500 mg combined EPA and DHA each day for healthy adults,” while the recommended dietary allowance for “alpha-linolenic acid is 1.6 grams per day for men and 1.1 grams per day for women.”
-Omega-6 fatty acids are recommended based upon a ratio to omega-3 fatty acids.
+Omega-6 fatty acids are recommended based on a ratio to omega-3 fatty acids.
 For instance, the recommended “ratio of omega-6 to omega-3 fatty acids in the diet is 4:1 or less.”

 Calcium “is a nutrient that builds strong bones,” “keeps the nerves and muscles working,” and it also “plays a role in keeping the heart healthy.”
 When it comes to bone strength, it turns out that the amount of calcium we get as kids and teens protects us “against bone loss later in life.”
 Therefore, it’s super important to make sure your child is getting the proper amount of calcium throughout their adolescent life.
 Plus, a calcium deficiency — in conjunction with a vitamin D deficiency — can lead to a disease called rickets, which “softens the bones and causes bow legs, stunted growth, and sometimes sore or weak muscles.”